aurigandrea/nudigitalheritage/src/blog/2023 - 03 - 29 - can-you-engage-with-your-local-heritage-online-the-st-katherines-docks-scavenger-hunt.md

 ---
 title: Can you engage with your local heritage online?
 The St Katherine's Docks Scavenger Hunt
-description: "**The big C changed everything, including forcing lecturers to find new ways to engage students.
+description: The big C changed everything, including forcing lecturers to find new ways to engage students.
 We wanted them to maintain the connection to the campus site, so I created an online scavenger hunt exploring the palimpsest of St Katharine's Dock, where our campus is located.
-Do you think I succeeded?**"
+Do you think I succeeded?
 author: Andrea Kocsis
 date: 2023-03-29T11:21:44.704Z
 tags: